Textualize/textual/docs/guide/workers.md

 ### Worker lifetime

-Workers are managed by a single [WorkerManager][textual._worker_manager.WorkerManager] instance, which you can access via `app.workers`.
+Workers are managed by a single [WorkerManager][textual.worker_manager.WorkerManager] instance, which you can access via `app.workers`.
 This is a container-like object which you iterate over to see your active workers.

 Workers are tied to the DOM node (widget, screen, or app) where they are created.